Developer-Autodesk/design.automation.inventor-utilities/README.md

 	bool myStringValue = mapHelper.AsBool("BoolValue");
 ```

-You can also convert string values separated either by space or by coma into enumerable collections of desired types (As long as the string array can be converted to the desired type)
+You can also convert string values separated either by space or by coma into enumerable collections of desired types (As long as the string array can be converted to the that type)

 ```csharp
 	IEnumerable<string> myStringCollection = mapHelper.AsStringCollection("StringCollection");